wandertechuniverse/2DoL1st/README.md

 - Data is stored in a SQLite database
 - The front-end is built with HTML, CSS, and minimal JavaScript
 - Tasks can be filtered by their completion status

-### Desktop Application
-- The desktop version uses PyWebView to create a native window
-- PyWebView embeds a web browser component to display the Flask application
-- PyInstaller packages everything into a standalone executable
-- The application runs a local Flask server and connects to it via the embedded browser
-- All data is stored locally in the SQLite database

 ## Future Improvements